Sunday, September 01, 2024

 Third grade teacher: Miss Freeman, still alive.

 Fourth grade teacher Mrs Lillian Simmers died September 2007.
-Another 4rth grade teacher, Miriam Thayer, also passed.
+Another 4rth grade teacher, Miriam Thayer, passed away at the end of 1998.

 Fifth grade teacher Mr. Gessay still alive at this writing.